-The buttons, wheels, and knobs on the front panel control your PC1X, both during performances, and when you're editing.
+The buttons, wheels, and knobs on the front panel control your PC1, both during performances, and when you're editing.
 Figure 3-1 identifies everything.
+In the PC161, Pitch Wheel, Mod Wheel, SW3 and SW4 are located on left part of the front panel above the keys.

-Figure 3-1 The PC1X
+Figure 3-1 The PC1

-There are six main regions on the PC1X's front panel
+There are six main regions on the PC1's front panel